 But then it’s a racket too.
 Of which people know about.
 Everyone knows about it.
 About the fake/farji candidates who appear for these exams and when caught, their degree and everything that they have achieved in academics so far goes into oblivion.

 Aarij Bhai came to our apartment one day.
 Drunk and broke but he said he had an idea to make a good amount of money within a week.
 Everyone, including me, after having listened to him thought that he had gone mad.
 He was talking about writing papers for these foreign students, mainly from Afghanistan, Iran and such neighbor countries.
 These were students pursuing courses which demanded a working knowledge of the English language to pass the exam.

 “They have no idea of how to write in English but they want their degree and their college is also willing to give it to them”, said Aarij Bhai in a tone which was convincing enough for all of us to give the idea a second thought.

 At this moment my inner coward and poor self decided to ask a question, “But what if we get caught?”

-At this moment the pleasure of having money was already coming and we could smell it.
-People around me were smiling as if they’ve already counted the currency.
+At this moment, the pleasure of having money was already in the air and we could smell it.
+People around me were smiling as if they had already counted the currency.

 What is fear if you are poor and hungry?
 We were not poor but definitely hungry.
 All of us were.

-An Engineering student’s life meant that the evenings were spent with thick smoke and thicker glasses.
+An engineering student’s life meant that the evenings were spent with thick smoke and thicker glasses.
 So a break from that seemed interesting and adventurous.
 I was already thinking of quitting engineering.
-Honestly speaking I already had.
+Honestly speaking, I already had.
 The last time I went to attend the class was a year ago.
-But people around me knew me as an engineering student.
+But the people around me knew me as an engineering student.